RednibCoding/NonoGL/README.md

   Returns a copy of the given pixmap.

 - **`void nnFreePixmap(nnPixmap *pixmap)`**
-  Frees the given Pixmap.
+  Frees the given pixmap.

-### Primitives drawing
+### Primitives Drawing

 - **`void nnPutPixel(float x, float y)`**
   Draws an individual pixel to the screen.

-  > Note: When drawing large chunks of pixels, it is recommended to use a Pixmap instead for performance reasons.
+  > Note: When drawing large chunks of pixels, it is recommended to use a pixmap instead for performance reasons.

-- **`void nnDrawPixel(nnPixmap *pixmap, int x, int y, nnColorf color)`** Writes a pixel at x, y location with the given color to the given Pixmap.
+- **`void nnDrawPixel(nnPixmap *pixmap, int x, int y, nnColorf color)`** Writes a pixel at x, y location with the given color to the given pixmap.

 - **`void nnDrawLine(nnPixmap *pixmap, int x0, int y0, int x1, int y1, nnColorf color)`**
   Draws a line from x0, y0 to x1, y1